 The Most Difficult Puzzle in the World

 An impossible puzzle?
 Created in 2007 by British mathematician Christopher Monckton, Eternity II is considered the hardest puzzle in the world.
 It isn’t the largest, but it’s such a complicated brain teaser that a prize of 2 million pounds was offered to anyone who could solve it!
-Its 256 square pieces do not fit together like in a traditional puzzle: they are placed on a grid by matching their edges.
+Its 256 square pieces do not fit together like in a traditional puzzle: they are arranged on a grid by matching their edges.
 This puzzle remains the most difficult in the world: it is estimated to have nearly 20,000 solutions, although none has been found so far!

 Monochrome Puzzles: The Ultimate Test of Patience